Detachment Focus: Pactbound Zealots (Updated January 13, 2025)

 Enhancements

 Just as before, the Enhancements in this Detachment just kind of don’t matter.
 There’s one fewer now – the Liber Hereticus is gone – and I doubt anyone’s going to lose sleep over losing that expensive relic.
-The good news about these is that they’re mostly cheaper this time around – the print version of the Codex has them all listed at 15 points, making the Talisman, Eye, and Orbs all quite a bit more palatable.
+The good news about these is that they’re mostly cheaper this time around – they’re all costed at 15 points each, making the Talisman, Eye, and Orbs all quite a bit more palatable.
 That said, they all have a rider now that you need to pass your Leadership test when you Dark Pact to get the effect.

 • Talisman of Burning Blood (15 points) – Khorne model only.
 Add 1 to the Attacks and Strength characteristics of the bearer’s melee weapons.
 Each time the unit makes a Dark Pact and does not fail the Leadership test, they get +D3 to each of those instead.
 This is cute, but there’s no real reason for you to take a Khorne character.
 The Master of Executions is probably the best target for this, but it’s not bad on a Daemon Prince, either. +D3 strength isn’t as good as +D3 damage, but it’s interesting to think about how this might stack with Eye of the Gods to create some horrifying late-game monsters.